Discover all the tax services we offer

 The primary reason opening an offshore bank bank account can be difficult is due to increased US compliance requirements by banks, businesses, and individuals, due to the Foreign Account Tax Compliance Act (FATCA).
 For individual taxpayers, FATCA introduces filing requirements only; no taxes are assessed on foreign bank accounts simply because they are foreign.
 You should keep in mind, however, that if interest is earned, that could be taxable (though, possibly offset using the Foreign Tax Credit).
 FATCA requires a FinCEN Form 114 (FBAR, or Foreign Bank Account Report) to be filed if there is $10,000 or more in aggregate in foreign bank accounts.
 To determine if you have a filing requirement, check the amount of money in your foreign bank accounts on the days when the sums were highest, and if they all add up to $10,000 or more, you’ll be required to complete an FBAR filing.
 Even if they are at $10,000 for only a single moment out of the whole year, a filing requirement is still triggered.

 What are foreign accounts, you may ask?
 The IRS defines foreign financial accounts as any financial accounts located abroad.
 This can include bank accounts, securities accounts, foreign retirement and pension accounts, and even prepaid debit cards!
-There are exceptions, so speaking with an expert before opening an offshore bank account is helpful if you’re in need of clarifications or have a unique situation.
+There are exceptions, so speaking with an expert before opening an offshore bank account is helpful if you’re in need of clarification or have a unique situation.
 Knowing what is considered a foreign account is important, as unfiled FBARs can be subjected to $10,000 per violation.
 If the IRS believes you avoided filing purposefully, the fine can be $100,000 or 50% of the balance of the account at the time of the violation – whichever is greater.

-Many investments in foreign securities are considered PFICs (passive foreign investment companies) by the IRS and subjected to additional tax and reporting requirements.
+Many investments in foreign securities are considered PFICs (passive foreign investment companies) by the IRS and are subjected to additional tax and reporting requirements.

 A foreign corporation is considered a PFIC if it meets either an income or an asset test.